 As we head into the colder months of the year, it is important to remain active and get regular exercise.
 Last week’s blog discussed how to get started and who to go to for help with exercise recommendations, this week we follow up with the benefits of exercise.
-Exercise has many benefits to your physical, mental, current, and future health.
+Exercise has many benefits to your physical, mental, present, and future health.
 There are also many different kinds and forms of exercising to fit your lifestyle and preferences.

 The physical benefits of exercise include:

 - Building and maintaining bone density (especially with aging) with weight-bearing exercise.

 - Prevention of heart disease and lowering blood pressure with cardiovascular and endurance training.